ambienlens/ambienlens/README.md

 <p>&nbsp;</p>

 Hi, I am a Amateur Software Developer based in India.
-I belive in open-source codes, hence contributing my codes and algorithms to such a community.
-Some technologies I love working with include **Java, Python, Flutter, Firebase**.
+I believe in open-source codes, hence contributing my codes and algorithms to such a community.
+Some technologies I love working with include **Java, Python, C, Flutter, Firebase**.
 Also, I do not code all day 😉, I am also a CG Artist and you can follow me on <a href="https://https://www.instagram.com/_ambientlensation_/">Instagram</a>.
 Still learning Coding!...

 <p>&nbsp;</p>